Cambridge-Hands-On-Science/Experiments/Experiments/Physics/Slug Bubbles.md

 **Does a tube of water drain more slowly with a bung in the top?** - Does the diameter effect how fast water drains from a sealed tube?
 Watch the bubbles produced and see which is fastest.

-Last initially checked on 2024-12-27 by Lauren Mason (llm34@cam.ac.uk) and double-checked on 2024-02-15 by Lachlan Rooney (lgmr2@cam.ac.uk)
+Last initially checked on 2024-12-27 by Lauren Mason (llm34@cam.ac.uk) and double-checked on 2025-01-30 by Rowan Ong (rzmo2@cantab.ac.uk)

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->